[This article was written on November 10, 2024, and was updated on October 10, 2025.]

 Grade 4: Prolapsed but can’t be pushed back in, or only with a lot of pain.

-Internal hemorrhoids are located on the left lateral side, the right anterior side, and the right posterior side [1,2].
-If they become inflamed or prolapsed, sitting becomes very painful, and sleeping on one side, or on one’s back becomes painful, too.
-Furthermore, a blood clot may form within a hemorrhoid, causing it be become thrombosed and if this causes the blood supply to get cut off, a strangulated hemorrhoid results, which is excruciatingly painful.
+A blood clot may form within a hemorrhoid, causing it to become thrombosed, and if this causes the blood supply to get cut off, a strangulated hemorrhoid results, which is excruciatingly painful.

 The pain of hemorrhoids ranges considerably.
-It’s only once an internal hemorrhoid becomes irritated, swollen and inflamed that they become painful.
-If they prolapse, an internal hemorrhoid can go from a 1-3 on a Likert pain scale of 1- 10 (with 10 being the worst) to an 8 or 9 on 10 — and this can occur suddenly, without warning.
-A person can literally go from having no awareness of having internal hemorrhoids, to having a Grade 3 prolapsed hemorrhoid and experiencing significant pain.
-As a result, learning what leads to the development of inflamed internal hemorrhoids is essential to avoid experiencing this.
+It’s only once an internal hemorrhoid becomes irritated, swollen, and inflamed that it becomes painful.
+If an internal hemorrhoid or an external hemorrhoid at the dentate line prolapses, the pain can go from a 1-3 on a Likert pain scale of 1- 10 (with 10 being the worst) to an 8 or 9 on 10, and this can occur suddenly, without warning.
+A person can literally go from having no awareness of having internal hemorrhoids or external hemorrhoids at the dentate line, to having a prolapsed hemorrhoid, and significant pain.

-Most external hemorrhoids and Grade 1 and 2 internal hemorrhoids will clear up by themselves after a week or so of self-treatment, however a Grade 1 or 2 hemorrhoids that does not get better, or gets worse, as well as Grade 3 hemorrhoids requires intervention —usually with rubber band ligation (RBL) which is the most common first line treatment [3].
-This is where a very small rubber band is applied to the base of the internal hemorrhoid which cuts off the blood supply to it.
+Internal hemorrhoids above the dentate line can be treated with rubber band ligation (RBL), which is the most common first-line treatment [3].
+This is where a small rubber band is applied to the base of the hemorrhoid and cuts off the blood supply to it.
 In essence, this is a planned strangulated hemorrhoid.
 Over a week or two (depending on the hemorrhoid’s size), the walls will thicken, and the overall size of it will shrink.
 After approximately 10-14 days, the rubber bands fall off the hemorrhoid, leaving an ulcer.
-The ulcer may bleed a bit with bowel movements over a few days, as it heals [3].
-Finally, what will remain is a bit of scar tissue on the rectum wall and that may continue to bleed lightly during bowel movements, until it heals over completely over the following few weeks.
-While the banding procedure itself is painless when done properly, and is usually performed without anesthesia, the pain from the hemorrhoid its self can be significant until it finally falls off after ligation, and heals.
+The ulcer may bleed slightly with bowel movements over a few days as it heals [3].
+Finally, what will remain is a bit of scar tissue on the rectal wall, and that may continue to bleed lightly during bowel movements until it heals completely over the following few weeks.
+While the banding procedure itself is painless when done properly, and is usually performed without anesthesia, the pain from the hemorrhoid itself can be significant until it finally falls off after ligation, and heals.
+If banding doesn’t work or if the hemorrhoid becomes inflamed or prolapsed, surgery will likely be required.

-The good news is that by adopting a few simple dietary changes and modifying two lifestyle habits the risk of developing hemorrhoids occurring, or reoccurring after treatment can be reduced.
+The good news is that by adopting a few simple dietary changes and modifying two lifestyle habits, the risk of developing hemorrhoids can be reduced.

 Squatting versus Sitting Toilet